Introduction to optimization methods for training SciML models: Beyond first-order optimization

 where

 If $\tilde B_k$ is symmetric positive definite and the curvature condition $y_k^T s_k > 0$ holds, then $\tilde B_{k+1}$ is also symmetric positive definite.

 \paragraph{L-BFGS}

 For large-scale problems, storing the full matrix $\tilde B_k$ is infeasible.
-This motivates the use of a limited-memory variant, termed L-BFGS, which stores only $S$ most recent secant pairs $(s_k, y_k)$ instead of the full $\tilde B_k$.
-These pairs suffice to approximate the application of $\tilde B_k$ to $\nabla f(\theta_k)$ in order to compute the search direction $p_k$, in turn reducing storage requirements from $O(n^2)$ to $O(nS)$.
+This motivates the use of a limited-memory variant, termed L-BFGS, which stores only $S$ most recent secant pairs $\{(s_i, y_i)\}_{i=k-S}^{k-1}$ instead of the full $\tilde B_k$.
+These pairs suffice to approximate the application of $\tilde B_k$ to $\nabla f(\theta_k)$ in order to compute the search direction $p_k$, in turn reducing storage requirements from $O(n^2)$ to $O(nS)$, where $n$ is the number of variables.

 To derive an efficient procedure for applying $\tilde B_k$ to $\nabla f(\theta_k)$, we rewrite the BFGS inverse update~\eqref{eq:bfgs_inverse} in the compact form as

 As a consequence, the product $\tilde B_k \nabla f(\theta_k)$ can be computed using only inner products and vector additions involving the stored secant pairs $\{(s_i,y_i)\}_{i=k-S}^{k-1}$.
 Thus, by repeatedly applying~\eqref{eq:bfgs_compact}, we obtain